 - 1. Distinguish between internal trade and international trade. - 2.
 Critically examine Adam Smith's theory of absolute cost. - 3.
 Discuss the comparative cost theory of David Ricardo. - 4.
 Evaluate the opportunity cost theory of Haberler's. - 5.
 Explain the importance of Heckscher-Ohlin theory of international trade. - 6.
-Examine the salient features and issues of global trade in services. - 7.
+Describe the different concepts of terms of trade.
+What are the important factors which influences the terms of trade? - 7.
+Examine the salient features and issues of global trade in services. - 8.
 What is meant by balance of payments disequilibrium?
-Explain the factors which causes balance of payments disequilibrium. - 8.
+Explain the factors which causes balance of payments disequilibrium. - 9.
 Discuss the important methods of correcting balance of payments disequilibrium.